 Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
 Place in BYPASS position ONLY when using antifreeze solution in waterlines.

 WINTERIZING PROCEDURE

-You can winterize the water and plumbing system of your coach using one of the following two methods -1) Blow out waterlines using compressed air or -2) Fill waterlines with RV water system antifreeze.
+You can winterize the water and plumbing system of your motorhome using the following method.

-Method 1 - Blow Out Procedure (Drain and purge waterlines using compressed air)
+Blow Out Procedure (Drain and purge waterlines using compressed air)